Cosmopolitan (magazine): Practice Safe Sun

-Cosmo Blog Awards

-Cosmopolitan UK launched the Cosmo Blog Awards in 2010.
-The awards attracted more than 15,000 entries and winning and highly commended blogs were voted for in several categories including beauty, fashion, lifestyle, and celebrity.
-The 2011 awards launched in August 2011 and nominations are open until August 31, 2011.
-All UK-based bloggers and blogs written by British bloggers abroad with a British perspective can be entered.

 Cosmopolitan, The Fragrance

-In May 2015, Cosmopolitan UK announced they were launching their first ever fragrance.
+In May 2015, Cosmopolitan UK announced they were launching their first-ever fragrance.
 This is considered a first in the magazine industry.
 Named 'Cosmopolitan, The Fragrance', the perfume takes on the notion of their much-loved phrase 'Fun, Fearless Female' and was set to launch in September.

 Politics

+Seventeenth Amendment

-Seventeenth AmendmentCosmopolitan played a role in passing the Seventeenth Amendment to the US Constitution, which allowed for the popular election of Senators.
-In 1906, William Randolph Hearst hired David Graham Phillips to write a series of articles entitled "The Treason of the Senate."
+Cosmopolitan played a role in passing the Seventeenth Amendment to the US Constitution, which allowed for the popular election of US Senators (previously they were elected by state legislatures).
+In 1906, William Randolph Hearst hired David Graham Phillips to write a series of articles entitled "The Treason of the Senate".
 These articles, which were largely sensationalized, helped galvanize public support for this cause.

 Candidate endorsement

 In September 2014, Cosmopolitan began endorsing political candidates.
 The endorsements are based on "established criteria" agreed upon by the magazine's editors.
-Specifically, Cosmopolitan will only endorse candidates that support equal pay laws, legal abortion, free contraceptives, gun control, and oppose voter identification laws.
-Amy Odell, editor of Cosmopolitan.com, has stated that under no circumstances will the magazine endorse a political candidate that is anti-abortion: "We're not going to endorse someone who is pro-life because that's not in our readers' best interest."
+Specifically, Cosmopolitan will only endorse candidates that support equal pay laws, legal abortion, free contraceptives, and gun control and oppose voter identification laws.
+Amy Odell, editor of Cosmopolitan.com, has stated that the magazine will always endorse political candidates that are pro-choice: "We're not going to endorse someone who is pro-life because that's not in our readers' best interest."
 According to Joanna Coles, the magazine's editor-in-chief, the endorsements of Cosmopolitan will focus on "candidates in swing states or candidates who are strongly in favor of issues like contraception coverage or gun control."
 In the 2014 U.S. elections, Cosmopolitan officially endorsed twelve Democratic candidates.
 However, only two of them won their respective political campaigns.